mudassir-92/MudassirPortfolio/replit.md

 ## Overview

-This is a personal portfolio website for Alex Rodriguez, a BS Software Engineering student passionate about competitive programming.
-The application is built as a full-stack web application with a React frontend and Node.js/Express backend, featuring a modern glassmorphism design and comprehensive portfolio sections.
+This is a personal portfolio website for Mudassir Ashraf, a backend developer and open source contributor passionate about Java, C++, and Kotlin development.
+The application is built as a full-stack web application with a React frontend and Node.js/Express backend, featuring a modern glassmorphism design and comprehensive portfolio sections showcasing backend development expertise and open source contributions.

 ## User Preferences